paragi/chronos/README.md

 * Written for both node JS and browser inclusion
 * Time expressions include range, set, timestamp, weekday, yearday

 Chronos are based on the setTimeout function.

+### Precission
-It is not very precise.
-At present it seems to have an accuracy within 2 ms in node and 25 ms i most browsers.
-However it seems to defer execution time, during process load.
-In some cases that I preferable, but it makes the timing less precise.
+At present it seems to have an accuracy within 2 ms in node and up to 25 ms i most browsers.
-To increase precision, you would have to rewrite the function with some form of correction to real time.
+It seems that execution is defered somewhat during process load.

 ### Example
 To add a timed job every day at noon: